 - Place the lemon juice and tahini in a food processor and process for a minute or until it becomes creamy.

-- Add the olive oil, salt, and ground cumin to the processor and process for another minute.
+- Add the olive oil, salt, ground cumin and garlic to the processor and process for another minute.

 - Add the Edamame beans (leave a few for topping) and 2 tbs of water to the processor and process for a few minutes until it becomes smooth.

-- Serve in a bowl and top with a few Edamame beans and black sesame seeds.
+- Serve in a bowl and top with a few Edamame beans.